medplum/medplum/packages/docs/docs/integration/dosespot.md

 ### What guidelines exist for prescribing to minors through Medplum? {#prescribing-to-minors}

-Surescripts requires e-Prescriptions sent for pediatric patients (defined as ages 18 and younger – up until their 19th birthday) to include a **height and weight**.
-This is a firm requirement across all prescribers; it was implemented in September of 2021 as part of the Surescripts update to SCRIPT Standard v2017071 which followed NCPDP regulations to maintain compliance.
+DoseSpot requires e-Prescriptions sent for pediatric patients (defined as ages 18 and younger – up until their 19th birthday) to include a **height and weight**.
+This is a firm requirement across all prescribers; it was implemented in September of 2021 as part of the DoseSpot update to SCRIPT Standard v2017071 which followed NCPDP regulations to maintain compliance.

 Client's 18 years old and under are required to have a documented height & weight on file otherwise eRX cannot be accessed.
 This requirement cannot be bypassed.
 Please ensure that any pediatric patients have their date of birth documented on their `Patient` resource, as well as update height and weight documented according to the [US Core Guidelines](/docs/fhir-datastore/understanding-uscdi-dataclasses)